AP History Redesign

 Encourage a flexible approach to teaching content.
 Teachers have greater flexibility to explore historical topics, events, and issues in depth, as they develop students’ conceptual understandings and historical thinking skills.

 Support multiple approaches to teaching.
 Teachers can explore key concepts using either a chronological or a thematic approach.
 Through course themes, students make connections across historical periods.
 Using either approach, or alternating between the two, can boost learning outcomes.

 Reflect college-level expectations.
 The AP Program collaborates with history educators from colleges, universities, and secondary schools to ensure that course revisions reflect rigorous college standards.

 AP U.S. Government and Politics Changes

 Support the use of political science skills and practices.
-The curriculum framework defines a set of political science skills and practices requiring students to analyze, compare, interpret, and communicate political information.
+The course framework defines a set of political science skills and practices requiring students to analyze, compare, interpret, and communicate political information.

 Articulate clear learning outcomes for students.
 Learning objectives describe the content and skills students should demonstrate to succeed on the redesigned exam and in subsequent college courses in U.S. government.

 Emphasize the founding documents and other primary sources.
 A specified set of Supreme Court cases and foundational documents—including the Declaration of Independence and the Constitution—are required study.

 Encourage a flexible approach to teaching content.
 The content outline’s focused and detailed description of content that may appear on the AP Exam enables teachers to create their own curricula by selecting, for each concept in the framework, the political knowledge and skills that meet state or local requirements.